-Before coming up, however, before any senses of renaissance, renewal or restoration, I descended down, into a depressing and painful “long, dark night.”
-At the nadir of this downturn, I began to sense—and then believe—that the darkness was not indicative of an ending place, but actually a preparation to enter into a formerly unimaginable future.
-As I emerged from the darkness, I was gifted the time and space to listen to my body, mind and heart in a holistic manner that had hitherto avoided me.
+Before coming up, however, before any senses of renaissance, renewal or restoration, I descended down, into a “long, dark night.”
+At the nadir of this downturn, I began to sense—and then believe—that the darkness was not indicative of an ending, but rather a period of preparation to enter into a formerly unimaginable future.
+Happily, as I emerged from the darkness, I was gifted the time and space to listen to my body, mind and heart in a holistic manner that had hitherto avoided me.
 Through it all, I re(dis)covered vital aspects of my being, including my sense of worth, identity and engagement, which had got rather lost, as I raced through the first half of life.

 On a practical level, three particular changes were central.

-- Through involvement with Llanelli Ramblers, I discovered the benefits of walking and the joy of mountain walking, in particular.
+- Through involvement with Llanelli Ramblers, I discovered the benefits of walking and the joy of mountain ascents, in particular.

-- Dr Elaine Aron’s research into and identification of the characteristics of high sensitivity—as a trait, not a disorder—helped to make sense of half-a-lifetime’s struggle and to suggest a new way of being and approaching the fresh vistas stretching out ahead of me.
+- Dr Elaine Aron’s research into and identification of the characteristics of high sensitivity—a trait, not a disorder, as HSPs are prone to believe—helped to make sense of half-a-lifetime’s struggle and to suggest a new way of being and approaching the fresh vistas stretching out ahead of me.